ytakefuji/IoT/README.md

 # GUI controls LED-ON and LED-OFF using Tkinter
 <pre>
-guiled.py is an example for controlling led-on and led-off from GUI.
+guiled.py is an example for controlling led-on and led-off from GUI using tkinter.
 </pre>

 # Web browser controls LED-ON and LED-OFF using remi